BismaBRJ/data-scrape-enrich-online-book-store/README.md

-# ML for Price Negotiation in Online Book Stores
+# Data Scraping and Enrichment from Online Book Stores

 Readme to be done.